kmiksi/ievms/README.rst

 VirtualBox on Linux or OS X. With a single command, you can have IE6, IE7, IE8 and IE9 running in separate virtual machines.

-Thanks to Greg "xdissent" Thornton (https://github.com/xdissent) for starting this project.
+Thanks to Greg "xdissent" Thornton (https://github.com/xdissent) for original sources.

 Requirements